 If you’re wondering how to apply for Medigap plans, we’ve created this helpful resource to make your life easier.

 Humana is a high-quality, average option with a $22.70 premium.
-The most affordable option is Aetna with a $7 premium.
-Another extremely affordable option is Wellcare, with a $12.90 premium.
+The most affordable option is Aetna, with a $7 premium; another extremely affordable option is Wellcare, with a $12.90 premium.

 If you sign up for a Medicare Part D plan, you will most likely receive an Explanation of Benefits.
 Here’s an explanation of what an EOB is.

-Medicare Special Needs Plans
+Special Needs plans

-Every SNP available in Raleigh, North Carolina has a premium of $0.
+Every SNP available in Raleigh, North Carolina, has a premium of $0.
 Almost every option is a health maintenance organization (HMO), except UnitedHealthcare, which is a preferred provider organization (PPO).
 UnitedHealthcare is a more expensive option with a MOOP of $7,550.

 The most affordable SNP in Raleigh is Wellcare (HMO).
-It has a MOOP of $3,450, making this an extremely popular plan to enroll in.
+It has a MOOP of $3,450, making this an extremely popular enrollment plan.
 This SNP is available for dual-eligible beneficiaries.
 Another affordable option is Liberty (HMO).
 This plan has a MOOP of $5,000.
 It’s only eligible for people who have chronic or disabling conditions.

 |Liberty||$0||$5,000||HMO||Chronic or Disabling|

 No two people have the same insurance needs.
-Finding the right Supplemental Medicare plan can take time, but it will help you ensure your financial health.
-If you need help, we work with every carrier to compare top plans.
+Finding the right Supplemental Medicare plan can take time, but it will help ensure your financial health.
+If you need help, we work with every carrier to compare top programs.
 We’ll help you find the best option for you in Raleigh.
 Give us a call or fill out our quotes form to find out more.